Scott216/Reflow_Oven/Readme.md

 This toaster is not a convection toaster where it circulates the air around, but I thought this would be a nice feature.
 So I used a little motor that I salvaged from an inkjet printer to power a 3.5 inch aluminum fan blade I ordered from McMaster (17545K63).
 I used a 3/16 bronze flange busing (McMaster 9440T63) to support the brass shaft through the sheet metal side.
 The fan is a bit noisy, but works pretty well.
 Since the reflow oven isn't an that long, not a lot of heat is conducted to the motor from the shaft. <br>

-I would like to have an interior light to illuminate the PCB as it's being reflowed, but I haven't figured out how to do that yet.
+I would like to have an interior light to illuminate the PCB as it's being reflowed, but I haven't figured out how to do that yet. <br>

+You can see some pictures on [flickr](https://www.flickr.com/photos/37101040@N00/sets/72157645550432296/) or in the \photos directory of the repo. <br>